Picovoice/porcupine/README.md

 Finally, [resources/](/resources) is a placeholder for data used by various applications within the repository.

-Below is a quick walkthrough of the repository.
-For detailed instructions please visit the relevant pages.
 Throughout the documentation, it is assumed that the current working directory is the root of the repository.

 ## Running Demo Applications

 ### Python Demo Application

-### PIP
+#### PIP

 Install Porcupine [PIP package](https://pypi.org/project/pvporcupine/).
 Then with a working  microphone connected to your device run the following in the terminal